nais/doc/addons/kafka.md

 {% hint style="warning" %}
 This feature applies only to _Aiven hosted Kafka_.
 On-premises Kafka will soon be deprecated.
 For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

+If using on-premis Kafka there is no need to add Kafka hosts as outbound external in access policy in application specification.
+These are applied to each team namespace as default.
 {% endhint %}

 {% hint style="danger" %}